projectara/greybus-spec/source/special.rst

     The AP uses this operation to retrieve a single measurement (current, voltage or power) for a single rail.

+.. c:function:: int pwrmon_intf_sample_get(u8 intf_id, u8 type, u8 *result, u32 *measurement);

+    The AP uses this operation to retrieve a single measurement (current, voltage or power) for the specified interface.

 Greybus SVC Operations
 ^^^^^^^^^^^^^^^^^^^^^^